 Other Triggers of Leaky Gut

-Stress: Researchers have long known that stress can lead to unfortunate changes in the gut’s microbiome.
+Stress: Researchers have long known that stress can lead to unfortunate gut microbiome changes.
 This is because stress hormones, like cortisol, damage the gut lining over time.
 When cortisol is produced in excess, your body’s sympathetic nervous system, or flight or fight reaction, takes over.
-Blood and nutrients are diverted to saving your life because it thinks you’re in danger, whereas functions such as digestion get tabled until your body thinks the danger (stress) is averted.
-If you live in a chronic state of stress, it’s likely that it’s coming at a cost to your digestive health.
+Blood and nutrients are diverted to saving your life because your immune system thinks you’re in danger.
+Functions such as digestion get tabled until your body thinks the danger (stress) is averted.
+If you live in a chronic state of stress, it’s likely coming at a cost to your digestive health.

 How to Fix Leaky Gut